-The fellowships will be subject to all rules and regulations of Columbia University and Harvard University.
+This search is subject to all rules and regulations of Columbia University.
 All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.